plone/documentation/plone.app.dexterity/model-driven-types.md

 </model>
 ```

-The XML name spaces we use are described in the `Dexterity XML` reference section.
+The XML name spaces we use are described in the {doc}`reference/dexterity-xml` reference chapter.

-Now, open the `presenter.py` that we created in the last section (a copy of our original program.py).
+Open {file}`presenter.py` that we created in the previous chapter, which is a copy of our original {file}`program.py`.
-Delete the field declarations from the IPresenter class and edit to read:
+Delete the field declarations from the `IPresenter` class, and edit as shown below:

 ```python
 from example.conference import MessageFactory as _